ESA title

 • De-risking, Product Development

 PV solar energy capacity has grown 41% annually since 2009, with projections suggesting a ten-fold increase by 2040.
 Geospatial data is crucial for managing generation intermittency, climate change risks, and trade-offs with biodiversity.
 Existing data inventories lack detail, scope, localization, or updates to meet these needs.
+SolarEye aims to map all commercial and utility-scale solar PV installations by applying machine learning techniques on Sentinel-2 imagery.

 Objectives of the Product

 The product offers an asset-level global inventory of commercial, industrial, and utility-scale PV installations.
 It enriches data with generating capacity, installation date, historic land cover, and proximity to protected areas and indigenous lands.
-This aids in understanding global land-cover patterns and facilitates decision-making regarding renewable energy deployment, considering factors like land use and political acceptability
+This aids in understanding global land-cover patterns and facilitates decision-making regarding renewable energy deployment, considering factors like land use and political acceptability.

 Customers and their Needs

-The product targets various users including policymakers, land planning authorities, and market intelligence companies in the renewable energy industry.
-Policymakers utilize the data to align renewable energy policies with national goals and ensure effective design.
-Land planning authorities benefit from detailed maps of installed PV capacity for informed decision-making on land allocation and environmental impact management.
-Market intelligence companies use the datasets for strategic decision-making and market insights.
-User needs encompass an asset-level overview, precise location, plant outline for size assessment and land impact evaluation, installation year, and identification of land types utilized for solar deployment.
+User needs encompass an asset-level overview, precise location, plant outline for size assessment and land impact evaluation, installation year, and identification of land types utilised for solar deployment.
 Challenges entail maintaining data accuracy, accessibility, and relevance to diverse user requirements, while addressing market demand and regulatory compliance.

 Targeted customer/users countries